-Fixing an appliance on your own might sound strange and funny at first, but with the proper tips at your disposal and necessary steps to be followed as organized you can repair your oven before making a service call or a scheduled online service.
+Fixing an appliance on your own might sound strange and funny at first, but with the proper tips at your disposal and the necessary steps to be followed as organized, you can repair your oven before making a service call or a scheduled online service.

 Most of the malfunctions that affect your appliance concern the ignition of the gas and its supply line.
-Thus, the heating elements might be one of the main reasons for the problem.
+Thus, the heating element might be one of the main reasons for the problem.

 The first step is looking inside to notice the problem.

-Make SURE to unplug or turn off the electric power before any contact to the panel.
+Make SURE to unplug or turn off the electric power before any contact with the panel.

 Afterwards, you will need to dissemble the gas range which is done very easily.